アイスランド

 https://smidjanbrugghus.is/

-For warm drinks (tea, coffee, hot chocolate, etc.) and snacks, the unique Skool Beans food truck is recommended.
+For warm drinks (tea, coffee, hot chocolate) and light snacks, the unique Skool Beans food truck is recommended.

-• Fjaðrárgljúfur Canyon Fjaðrárgljúfur is an ancient canyon believed to have been formed during the last glacial period.
+• Fjaðrárgljúfur Canyon Fjaðrárgljúfur is an ancient canyon believed to have formed during the last ice age.
 It is about 100 meters deep and approximately 2 kilometers long.

-From the bridge below the parking area you can enjoy spectacular views of the canyon without hiking.
-A short hike up the hill offers great vantage points from above.
+From the bridge below the parking area you can enjoy superb views of the canyon without hiking.
+A short uphill hike will reward you with panoramic views from above.

-A trail continuing from the top takes about one hour and leads to several breathtaking viewpoints.
-Adventurous visitors can walk along the shallows at the canyon's bottom to experience the towering rock walls and winding canyon up close.
+A trail from the top takes about 1 hour and leads to several viewpoints with breathtaking vistas.
+More adventurous visitors can walk along the shallows at the canyon’s bottom to experience the towering rock walls and winding canyon up close.

 • 3-star / Standard